PRACTICAL WAYS TO SAVE MONEY IN GERMANY

 12) Journey by Bike

 While many people in Germany complain about the country’s lack of cycling infrastructure, many German cities have tons of bike paths, making it easy to travel throughout most of the country.
-Cycling is much more common here than it is in North America where public transit or the proper infrastructure are typically lacking.
+Cycling is much more common here than in North America where public transit or the proper infrastructure are typically lacking.
 Cycling is healthy and it’s just another way for you to keep cash in your pocket.

 13) Take Public Transit